20th Century Canadian Silversmiths

 William Maurice Carmichael

-Although he cannot be properly considered “a major manufacturer” we have a soft spot for William Maurice Carmichael as he was the only Canadian silversmith of note from British Columbia.
-While the majority of Carmichael’s production was high quality silver plate he did make a number of sterling silver articles for his general stock and for special commissions.
+Although he cannot be properly considered one of the major Canadian silversmiths, we have a soft spot for William Maurice Carmichael as he was the only Canadian silversmith of note from British Columbia.
+While the majority of Carmichael’s production was high-quality silver plate he did make a number of sterling silver articles for his general stock and for special commissions.
 Carmichael was trained as an engineer and started in business in Victoria in 1920 after returning from the First World War.
 In 1924 George Bennett Sr., a local silversmith who had trained in Britain joined the firm.

 The business grew quickly and offered a wide range of goods that became tremendously popular as wedding and christening gifts.
 Carmichael produced goods using a combination of hand and machine work and made numerous special commissions including The Thunderbird & Whale Bowl presented to King George V by the Government of British Columbia.
 Carmichael’s designs were commonly inspired by English silver but also included local elements such as Dogwood flowers and first nations motifs.
 The shop remained in business until shortly before Carmichael’s death in 1954.